KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 So for now, I'm going to focus my attention on building the cluster board, because I think I'll actually learn more building that and it's also not as complicated or as expensive, but still pretty darn hard.

-## Day 5 - Let's build a cluster board
+## Day 5 - Let's build a cluster board - 2 Hours

 Now that I've postponed my compute module shenanigans, I want to focus my attention on building the cluster board.